+initiatives targeted

-Figure 2 Key policies and initiatives targeted at energy efficiency in India's residential sector
+at energy efficiency in India's residential

-Source: Authors' collation from various sources
+collation from various

-The State Energy Efficiency Preparedness Index, jointly prepared by the Alliance for an Energy Efficient Economy (AEEE) and BEE, measures the preparedness of Indian states to implement energy efficiency.
-Based on this index, only three Indian states (Haryana, Karnataka and Kerala) are in the 'achiever' category of energy efficiency performance in 2019.
-Sixteen states attained the lowest rankings on this index, and not a single state achieved the highest possible category of 'forerunner', indicating how a lot more needs to be done on this front (Kumar et al. 2019).
-However, these scores are calculated based on states' adoption of policies and regulations, presence of institutional capacity, and financial mechanisms for energy efficiency rather than an evaluation of the impact of actual policy.
-Due to a lack of outcome-based indicators to assess performances, this Index falls short of measuring how far these policies have been successful in meeting their energy-saving objectives.
+The State Energy Efficiency Index, jointly prepared by the Alliance for an Energy-Efficient Economy (AEEE) and BEE, measures the performance of Indian states on energy efficiency.
+Based on this Index, Haryana, Karnataka and Kerala are the top-performing states in the 'achiever' category of energy efficiency performance in 2019.
+All other states and union territories fell in the 'contender' or 'aspirant' categories, and none achieved the highest 'front runner' category, indicating how a lot more needs to be done on this front (Kumar et al. 2019).
+The Index is based on states' adoption of policies and regulations, presence of institutional capacity, financial mechanisms and a few indicators to measure adoption/ impact of energy efficiency and energy savings achieved.
+However, due to the lack of adequate data, the Index fails to capture the outcome of policies and programmes in terms of consumer adoption and usage behaviour of energy-efficient appliances and associated energy savings, particularly in case of the buildings sector.